Natural Product Isolation (2) – Purification Techniques, An Overview

 The main question we want to answer is this: what are some options for purifying a crude mixture into its components?

 There are five key techniques we’ll cover today.
 Let’s go!

-1. Chemical Properties (Acid-Base)
+- Taking Advantage of Chemical Properties (Acid-Base)

 One of the oldest (and still widely used) methods for natural product isolation is to modify the pH, and thus the water-solubility, of acidic and basic molecules in the mixture.
 This is because certain basic and acidic molecules can easily be converted into salts, which greatly increases their water solubility.
 This process is generally reversible, so that after the charged salt is separated from the rest of the mixture, we can recover the original acidic or basic species.